PHC stays final results for recruitment of doctors

 -

-PHC stays final results for recruitment of doctorsBy Akhtar AminJanuary 04, 2017Print : National
+PHC stays final results for recruitment of doctorsBy Akhtar AminJanuary 04, 2017Print : Peshawar

 PESHAWAR: The Peshawar High Court (PHC) on Tuesday stopped the provincial Public Service Commission from issuance of final results of 3,000 doctors to be appointed in government hospitals across the province.